apache-hb/cthulhu/.github/pull_request_template.md

 ## Description

-Please inclue a bullet point list of changes or fixes to add to the changelog.
+Please inclue a bullet point list of changes or fixes.

 Fixes #(issue)

 ## I Have

-if any of these are not done the PR will not be accepted

 - [ ] Run the full test suite available through meson